-As the Senate proceeds on the Tax Cuts and Jobs Act, the American Academy of Actuaries' Health Practice Council strongly encourages you to consider the adverse consequences of eliminating the individual mandate.
+As the conference committee proceeds on reconciling the House and Senate versions of the Tax Cuts and Jobs Act, the American Academy of Actuaries' Health Practice Council strongly encourages you to consider the adverse consequences of eliminating the individual mandate.
 We would welcome the opportunity to discuss our concerns with you in more detail.
 If you have questions or would like to meet with us, please contact David Linn, the Academy's senior health policy analyst, at 202-785-6931 or linn@actuary.org.